Wes Craven's unrealized projects

 During his long career, American film director Wes Craven has worked on several projects which never progressed beyond the pre-production stage under his direction.
 Some of these projects fell in development hell, were officially canceled, were in development limbo or would see life under a different production team.

 1980s

-Flowers In the Attic film
+Flowers in the Attic

-In the mid-1980s, Craven wanted to direct and already wrote a screenplay for the film adaptation of Flowers in the Attic, but his screenplay was rejected and Jeffrey Bloom was hired as the director and screenwriter.
+In the mid-1980s, Craven wanted to direct and had already written a screenplay for the film adaptation of Flowers in the Attic, but his screenplay was rejected and Jeffrey Bloom was hired as the director and screenwriter.

 Beetlejuice

 In the 1980s, Craven was at one point attached to direct Beetlejuice, but Tim Burton was hired as the director.

 Shocker sequel

 Craven wanted to direct and write a sequel to Shocker, but the box office performance of the first movie hampered Craven's plan.

 1990s

-Beast film
+The Beast (1996)

 In the early-1990s, Craven wanted to direct the film adaptation of Peter Benchley’s novel Beast, which became the TV movie The Beast.